vcwebio/conteco.kafka_rest.sasl/README.md

 # `kafka_rest.tocloud` - ContEco

-Confluent Kafka REST to cloud image, with configuration changes.
+Confluent Kafka REST image, with SASL authentication.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Tags